- Historical Sites and Heritage Locations

-The water tower, which is now affectionately call the ‘The Wine Bottle’ was completed in 1900 and held 72,000 gallons to supply the town’s water.
-The tower became a back up supply once the new reservoir was constructed in 1945.
+The water tower, which is now affectionately called the ‘The Wine Bottle’ was completed in 1900 and held 72,000 gallons to supply the town’s water.
+The tower became a backup supply once the new reservoir was constructed in 1945.

 The mesh top section was erected in December 1969 with funds from the Rutherglen Wine Festival (now called Winery Walkabout) and from a distance gives the effect of a large wine bottle.